coreos/zincati/docs/development/update-strategy-periodic.md

 This strategy is a port of [locksmith reboot windows][locksmith], with a few differences:

- * all times and dates are UTC-based to avoid skews and ambiguities
  * multiple disjoint reboot windows are supported
  * multiple configuration entries are assembled into a single weekly calendar
  * weekdays need to be specified, in either long or abbreviated form